 What inspired you to become an artist?

 While this may sound like a cliché answer for an artist, I have been drawing ever since I can remember.
 Throughout my childhood I can remember visiting my grandmother often.
 Upon entering her house, my siblings and I would always find a great stack of assorted paper and pens for us to draw with.
-I think she did this as a way to keep us pacified and curtail any damage to her house from ‘spirited’ kids, so is better to keep them entertain with video games and an OverWatch Guide online.
+I think she did this as a way to keep us pacified and curtail any damage to her house from ‘spirited’ kids, so is better to keep them entertain with video games and an OverWatch Guide online and she can repairs the damage in the house and the floors with the atlas ceramics range of tools there is online.
 I remember those early drawing sessions quite vividly.

 How old were you?